 By Carlos Calderón

-A couple of years ago, a recently arrived expat who I had only met a few days earlier asked me if I could arrange a meeting for him with then-President Rafael Correa.
+A couple of years ago, a recently arrived expat who I had only met a few days earlier asked if I could arrange a meeting for him with then-President Lenin Moreno.
 He knew that I had been a consultant to the government on an archaeological project and that I had joint Ecuadorian – U.S. citizenship and was bilingual.

 Besides setting up the meeting, he wanted me to be the translator because he didn’t know Spanish.

 It told him that I was sorry, but I couldn’t help.
-My project had only lasted six months and I didn’t know Correa.
+My project had only lasted six months and I didn’t know Moreno.

 Curious, I asked why it was he wanted to talk to the president.